mcakyerima/C-pointers-tutorial/Section-1/definitions.md

-let's start with the first section: Introduction to Pointers.
+# Introduction to Pointers.

-Explanation of pointers and their role in `C` programming:
+## Explanation of pointers and their role in `C` programming:

 Pointers are variables that store memory addresses.
 They are an important part of C programming because they allow you to manipulate memory directly.
 Pointers are used to: